 I have been feeling all out of sorts recently.
 Like, lying on my bed eating cheese crackers and snivelling at cute pictures of animals on Instagram rather than getting out there, hanging out with actual real people and enjoying myself.

-“But you’ve just hopped off the plane in WA with your dreams and a cardigan!”
-I hear you cry in disbelief.
+“But you’ve just hopped off the plane in Western Australia with your dreams and a cardigan!” hear you cry in disbelief.
 Well, actually, I totally just got that from a Miley Cyrus song, but you may say something along those lines.

 How can I admit to not beaming with happiness at the carefree joy my life may seem to project?
 How can I complain when the sun is shining, I am exploring a new city and I am in the nation where Tim Tams can be eaten every day?